grivkees/homebridge-carrier-infinity/README.md

 ## Hold Behavior / Hold Argument

-You can choose how you want changes made via homekit to interact with the activity schedules of your thermostat using the `holdBehavior` setting.
+You can choose how you want changes made via HomeKit to interact with the activity schedules of your thermostat using the `holdBehavior` setting.

-* `activity`: Changes made via homekit will persist until the beginning of the next scheduled activity.
+* `activity`: Changes made via HomeKit will persist until the beginning of the next scheduled activity.
 Then scheduled activities will resume.
-* `until_x`: Changes made via homekit will persist until the time `HH:MM`.
+* `until_x`: Changes made via HomeKit will persist until the time `HH:MM`.
 Then scheduled activities will resume.
 (Set time via `holdArgument` setting.)
-* `for_x`: Changes made via homekit will persist for `HH:MM` from now.
+* `for_x`: Changes made via HomeKit will persist for `HH:MM` from now.
 Then scheduled activities will resume.
 (Set time via `holdArgument` setting.)
-* `forever`: Changes made via homekit will persist indefinitely.
+* `forever`: Changes made via HomeKit will persist indefinitely.
 Scheduled activites will not resume until you remove the manual hold via the thermostat.

 ## Fan Control